 Remember that Eve is in a delicate position and does not know the good from the bad.
 Thus far, all she has encountered is good.
 All she knows are personal choices, which berry or ‘apple’ looks good to eat.
 There is no deducing when it comes to such a choice, no intellectual configuration.
 However, choices based on value or a specific standard have not yet arisen for her, nor the confrontation between likes and preferences, as opposed to either obedience or wisdom.
 The serpent’s reasoning fits right in place, and well timed.

 In the counter position, Adam has had responsibility, for he has named the garden and the animals.
 He is familiar with the cognitive power of naming, he has made decisions in the context of God’s pathway.
 His perceived role is a kind of kingship.
 He, more than anyone, should know to ask God before indulging.
-Contrarily, Eve’s experience in these matters is lacking.
-Her role is supportive, but being shed of certain authorities, she assumes uniqueness.
-Her uniqueness is in providing lineage, that which Adam cannot produce.
-That the essential quality of this fruit is being renamed as good, with the added allure of withheld knowledge, becomes the bait.
-Adam abandons a wisdom path through life, nor does he oversee circumstances, and in both responsibilities, Adam fails.
+It is thought by many that Adam’s love for Eve carried him forward.
+Even so, Adam is fashioned as abandoning the wisdom path through life, nor does he oversee circumstances, and in both responsibilities and regardless of his love for Eve, Adam fails.

 Within Jesus’ mission, the spiritual principle of obedience is emphasized in many scriptures.*